 The tube is the hose that channels water from the reservoir of a hydration pack to your mouth.
 Just like the bladder, it deserves to be cleaned.
 It is vulnerable to bacteria too.
 Cleaning the tube is easy.
 You simply unplug it from the valve and bladder.
 After that, run soap or lemon juice water through its inner surface.

 Allow some water to pour in through the end with the drinking valve.
-Then hold it upside down using the end attached on the bladder to drain out the water.
+Then hold it upside down using the end attached to the bladder to drain out the water.
 Try this several times for better results.

 How do you get the plastic taste out of a water bladder?

 Having plastic taste in drinking water is unpleasant.
 The bladder is the most vital part of a hydration pack as it holds water.
-Most water bladders tend to have a slight plastic taste that especially when new.
+Most water bladders tend to have a slight plastic taste especially when new.
 It can be disgusting at times although it is pretty normal.

 Fortunately, the awful plastic taste can be fixed.
-It is achieved by soaking the bladder by a variety of disinfecting agents.
-The agents include lemon, baking soda, vinegar, lime juice or bleaching solution.
+It is achieved by soaking the bladder with a variety of disinfecting agents.
+The agents include lemon, baking soda, vinegar, lime juice, or bleaching solution.

 Disconnect the hose

 First, disconnect the hose from the bladder then add a reasonable amount of disinfecting agent into the bladder.

-Fill the bladder with water and place in feezer
+Fill the bladder with water and place it in the freezer

 Thereafter, fill the bladder with water to about three quarters and seal it up.
 Place the filled bladder in a freezer.
 Let it freeze for an hour or more.